 Laurence Barber is a Brisbane-based critic and film student whose reviews have garnered him a 2012 Australian Film Critics Association Writing Award.
 He has also written for The 500 Club and on his own blog, The Film Fix.
 He has a keen interest in themes of gender and sexuality, as well as the celebration and preservation of camp in cinema.
 He can be found having opinions on Twitter at @bortlb.

 Andy Buckle is a passionate Sydney-based film enthusiast and reviewer who has built a respected online voice at his personal blog, The Film Emporium.
 Andy will contribute reviews, features and be our resident film festival, and awards expert.

-Dave Grenfell who runs & co-owns Now Showing P/L in Prahran, VIC.
-Dave’s been a movie fan for nearly 3 decades; has worked in retail, independent film distributers & with A/V stores.
-Dave thinks of movies as personal journeys but so much more fun when you can share your path with others.
-Dave is our Home Entertainment expert.
+Dave Grenfell ran Now Showing P/L in Prahran, VIC.
+Dave was a movie fan for nearly 3 decades; has worked in retail, independent film distributers & with A/V stores.
+Dave thought of movies as personal journeys but so much more fun when you can share your path with others.
+Dave was our Home Entertainment expert.
+RIP.